skit-ai/dialogy/docs/workflow/README.md

         The current workflow exhibits the following simple procedure: pre-processing -> inference -> post-processing.

-        We run all three functions and return the final result here.

         Args:
             input_ (Any): This function receives any arbitrary input.
 Subclasses may enforce a stronger check.